lomidez/legalease/README.md

 Members: Benjamin Philipose, Nicholas McNamara, Lisa Lomidze, Devin Lim

-A project completed for Large Language Models class at SeattleU, Winter Quarter 2025.

 ## Description

 LegalEase is an AI-powered chatbot designed to assist small business owners in Washington State with legal guidance on business formation.
 The chatbot provides low-cost, accessible support for selecting a business structure, understanding legal requirements, and generating key legal documents.